-Updated in 2021!
+Updated January 2022!
 It’s no secret that I love Haagen Dazs Non-Dairy ice cream.
 Those marvelous pints are so decadent that even my dairy-eating friends can’t get enough of them.
 But sometimes it’s fun to enjoy ice cream spontaneously, on a hot day, while traveling, or simply when a craving strikes.
 Luckily, their scoop shops usually have some dairy-free options.

 Dairy-Free & Vegan Menu Guide for Haagen Dazs Scoop Shops